 This article covers what we would now class as our van life essentials, for the build and for the journey itself.
 Feel free to take this list with a pinch of salt; everyone’s trip is different, and what is ‘essential’ is, at the end of the day, subjective.
 But we hope this can give you a bit of guidance if you are right at the start of your build or thinking about buying a campervan!

-Lindsay and George travelled through Western Europe and North Africa in a self-built van between October 2017 and August 2018.
+Lindsay and George travelled through Western Europe and North Africa in a self-built van.
 You can follow their adventures on Instagram: @bemorevan.

 We (well, George) had spent months planning the build, thinking about what we’d need and ruling out things we were pretty sure we wouldn’t need.

 I thought of our van as a house on wheels.
 I bought all the things you’d think of when moving into a new place: cutlery, pots and pans, bed sheets, cushions, plants, far too many sets of fairy lights.

 Of course, we had anticipated a few extra things we’d need for our ‘year in a van’ experience: a camping kettle for all the tea and coffee we’d be drinking, cups and glasses that wouldn’t smash as we navigated winding mountain roads, and a fan for when summer arrived and we didn’t have the luxury of switching on air-con.

 What very quickly struck us once our trip was underway was how much we hadn’t thought of.
 How many situations arose that we didn’t foresee, and some things, that in hindsight, we couldn’t believe we’d forgotten.
 We also found ourselves incredibly grateful at times for the things we’d brought or included in our build that we just hadn’t realised would come in quite so useful.